bcgov/networkpolicy-migration-workshop/README.md

 # TL;DR

-You're going to migrate from Aporeto Network Security Policy (NSP) to OpenShift's implementation of Kubernetes Network Policy (KNP) by adding NSP to your namespace(s) to open up network communication so all pods can talk to all other pods within a given namespace.
-Then, you'll create new KNP to ratchet down communications to a more sane level.
-Here are some additional documents that thoroughly explain OCP's SDN, OCP's implementation of KNP, and KNP.
+You're going to migrate from Aporeto Network Security Policy (NSP) to OpenShift's implementation of Kubernetes Network Policy (KNP) by first adding NSP to your namespace(s) to open up network communication so all pods can talk to all other pods within a given namespace.
+Then, you'll create new KNP to ratchet down communications to a sane level.

+Here are some additional documents that thoroughly explain OCP's SDN implementation of KNP.

 * [OpenShift SDN](https://docs.openshift.com/container-platform/4.5/networking/openshift_sdn/about-openshift-sdn.html)